Chaos Grips Haiti After Airport Attack, Deadly Unrest - UrduPoint

 With Henry away, the gangs raided two Port-au-Prince prisons, in attacks that resulted in a dozen deaths and the escape of thousands of inmates.

-In response the government declared a state of emergency and a night-time curfew, which has been extended through Wednesday.
+The government has declared a state of emergency and a nighttime curfew, which has been extended through Wednesday.

-The "escalation of violence" has prompted at least 15,000 evacuations in the worst-hit parts of the capital, said Stephane Dujarric, spokesman for United Nations Secretary-General Antonio Guterres, adding that aid workers have begun distributing food and other essentials at three new sites for the displaced.
+The "escalation of violence" has prompted at least 15,000 evacuations in the worst-hit parts of the capital, said Stephane Dujarric, spokesman for UN Secretary-General Antonio Guterres.

-Due to limited movement the UN teams on the ground have been unable to report a death toll from the latest violence, Dujarric told reporters in New York.
+Due to limited movement, UN teams on the ground have been unable to report a death toll from the latest violence, Dujarric told reporters in New York.

 After being brought to a virtual standstill, Port-au-Prince appeared to be returning to some semblance of normalcy Tuesday, although certain streets remained barricaded with debris placed by residents in an attempt to protect themselves.